VanAndelInstitute/lambdaR/README.md

 export LDFLAGS="-I/opt/lib"
 ```
 Make sure you start a new bash session before continuing, so that these environment variables are loaded.

+Finally, run `aws configure` to enter your AWS credentials so that you can push lambda layers up to AWS below.
+Note that
+the credentials you provide must be for an IAM user that has the AWSLambdaFullAccess permissions (you can actually be more granular than that, the key permission is lambda:PublishLayerVersion).

 ## Building the dependencies